Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Abel.md

 ### 2025-05-15 - research and project reformulation
 Stanley and I ideated regarding how to adapt tp the project feedback we recieved.
+### 2025-05-16 - sudo works
+Michael and I worked on testing our sudo dup 2ing